Unique Things to do on the Great Wall of China

 Hiking, hiking, hiking!

-As a man-made wonder, the Great Wall winds its way from west to east, across deserts, over mountains, through valleys till at last it reaches the sea.
+The longest man-made wonder, the Great Wall of China winds its way from west to east, across deserts, over mountains, through valleys till at last it reaches the sea.
 For those active travelers, the Great Wall hiking is one of the top things to do on the Great Wall.

 >> Recommended Great Wall of China hiking tours: